Jesulayomy/alx-system_engineering-devops/0x00-shell_basics/README.md

 1-listit prints the content of the curremt working directory 2-bring_me_home send the user to home
-3-listfiles prints cwd files in long format
+3-listfiles prints cwd files in long format 4-listmorefiles lists files in the long format, includfing hidden ones